Dear Shareholders Swastika Investmart Limited

 The Company is engaged in the industry of providing services and not in manufacturing activities, hence it is a non-pollutant Company, however it has a deep concern for the protection and sustainability of environment owing to which it intends to be actively involved in activities for protection of environment.
 The Company emphasizes on reducing dependence on paper communications and encourages use of electronic means of communication which serves towards environmental protection and sustainable growth.

-Your Company has framed and implemented a Policy on Sexual Harassment of Women at Workplace aiming at prevention of harassment of employees which lays down the guidelines for identification, reporting and prevention of undesired behavior.
-An Internal Committees (IC) was duly constituted in accordance with the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+Your Company has framed and implemented an Anti-Sexual Harassment Policy in line of the requirement of Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, aiming at prevention of harassment of employees which lays down the guidelines for identification, reporting and prevention of undesired behavior.
+An Internal Complaints Committees (ICC) was duly constituted in accordance with the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+All employees (permanent, contractual, temporary, trainees) are covered under this Policy.

 The shares of the Company are listed on BSE Limited, and the Company is regular in payment of the listing fees.
 There was no suspension of trading during the year under review.